Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models: Related Work

-\paragraph{Instruction-Following for Retrieval} The notion of relevance often varies among users \cite{mizzaro1998}.
-Consequently, queries alone may not fully address all users' information needs \cite{ruthven2003survey}, while instructions can expand these intentions beyond the scope of the queries.
+\paragraph{Instruction-Following for Retrieval} The notion of relevance often varies among users \citep{mizzaro1998}.
+Consequently, queries alone may not fully address all users' information needs \citep{ruthven2003survey}, while instructions can expand these intentions beyond the scope of the queries.
 Recent information retrieval research has recognized this and tried to train retrieval models by combining instructions with queries to enhance their instruction-following capabilities.
-In general, existing instruction-following models can be divided into two categories based on instruction design methods: task-aware and content-aware instruction retrieval models. \cite{tart} first proposed a general retrieval system with task-level instruction, setting specific instructions for different retrieval tasks to query corresponding results.
-Subsequently, \cite{instructor} expanded the scope of instructions so that text embeddings can not only retrieve but also classify and diagnose duplicate problems.
+In general, existing instruction-following models can be divided into two categories based on instruction design methods: task-aware and content-aware instruction retrieval models.
+TART first proposed a general retrieval system with task-level instruction, setting specific instructions for different retrieval tasks to query corresponding results \citep{tart}.
+Subsequently, Instructor expanded the scope of instructions so that text embeddings can not only retrieve but also classify and diagnose duplicate problems \citep{instructor}.
 However, these task-aware instructions are too general and lack the specificity of user instructions in real scenarios.
-On this basis, other researchers have developed content-level instructions. \cite{instructir} set instructions to adapt to query-text pairs based on user background (such as work, hobbies). \cite{excluir} set exclusionary instructions based on the content differences between query results, accounting for users' exclusionary needs in queries.
-Similarly, \cite{followir} set instructions to distinguish query results by combining exclusion and inclusion.
-However, user intentions in real scenarios involve both the internal attributes of answers (content, audience, language) and the external features of answers (format, length).
+On this basis, other researchers have developed content-level instructions.
+InstructIR set instructions to adapt to query-text pairs based on user background (such as work, hobbies) \citep{instructir}.
+ExcluIR set exclusionary instructions based on the content differences between query results, accounting for users' exclusionary needs in queries \citep{excluir}.
+FollowIR set instructions to distinguish query results by combining exclusion and inclusion \citep{followir}.
+PIR focuses on the ability of retrievers to recognize and respond to different perspectives in queries \citep{pir}.
+However, real user intentions involve both internal (content, audience, language) and external (format, length) answer attributes.
+MAIR proposed a large-scale instruction retrieval benchmark covering 126 different information retrieval tasks, but lacks an explicit evaluation of the model's instruction following ability \citep{mair}.